MickeyKay/simple-course-creator-updates/README.md

 ### Frequently Asked Questions
 ---

-#### How can I change the headline and description text of the course?
+##### How can I change the headline and description text of the course?
 ---

 By default, the title of the course is the same name you give it when you create the course in Dashboard > Posts > Courses.
 You can set a custom title by filling in the Post Listing Title field on the course's edit screen.

 The same process applies to the course description, except you'd fill in the Description text box on the course edit screen.

-#### How can I add my own styles?
+###### How can I add my own styles?
 ---

 You can override the default styles the SCC Updates plugin outputs by following these simple steps:

-* Via FTP, open the `simple-course-creator` plugin file and browse to `includes/scc_templates` and open the `sccu.css` file
+1. Via FTP, open the `simple-course-creator` plugin file and browse to `includes/scc_templates` and open the `sccu.css` file
-* Now, copy the entire file and go to your parent/child theme root folder (the same folder `style.css` is in)
+2. Now, copy the entire file and go to your parent/child theme root folder (the same folder `style.css` is in)
-* Unless you've already created it, create a new folder called `scc_templates`
+3. Unless you've already created it, create a new folder called `scc_templates`
-* Inside the `scc_templates` folder, create a `sccu.css` file.
+4. Inside the `scc_templates` folder, create a `sccu.css` file.
-* Paste in the CSS, and you can now freely make changes to the appearance of SCC Updates!
+5. Paste in the CSS, and you can now freely make changes to the appearance of SCC Updates!

-#### How can I edit the template?
+###### How can I edit the template?
 ---

 You have complete customization control of not just the way SCC Updates looks, but also how it functions.
 Following a nearly identical process as above, editing the template file can be done by following these simple steps:

-* Via FTP, open the `simple-course-creator` plugin file and browse to `includes/scc_templates` and open the `sccu-output.php` file
+1.Via FTP, open the `simple-course-creator` plugin file and browse to `includes/scc_templates` and open the `sccu-output.php` file
-* Now, copy the entire file and go to your parent/child theme root folder (the same folder `style.css` is in)
+2. Now, copy the entire file and go to your parent/child theme root folder (the same folder `style.css` is in)
-* Unless you've already created it, create a new folder called `scc_templates`
+3. Unless you've already created it, create a new folder called `scc_templates`
-* Inside the `scc_templates` folder, create a `sccu-output.php` file.
+4. Inside the `scc_templates` folder, create a `sccu-output.php` file.
-* Paste in the template code, and you can now freely make changes to the functionality of SCC Updates!
+5. Paste in the template code, and you can now freely make changes to the functionality of SCC Updates!

+### About the Author
+---
+I'm Alex, and I'm the guy behind [Kolakube](http://kolakube.com/).
+I've been creating WordPress themes and since I was 15, and started a couple of businesses along the way.

+SCC Updates is my first free WordPress plugin, and I've love to know what you think!
+Feel free to [shoot me an email about it](http://kolakube.com/contact/), and even [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=alex%40kolakube%2ecom&lc=US&item_name=Alex%20Mangini%2c%20Kolakube&no_note=0&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest) if you like it that much!